 Improvements to IUCLID Cloud

 As it is after all an IT user group, the main focus of the meeting was on the IUCLID tools and the submission portal.
-If you’re using IUCLID cloud, keep a look out for the following improvements:
+If you’re using IUCLID cloud, keep a lookout for the following improvements:

-- better handling for portfolio management
+- better handling of portfolio management

 - new search criteria, which means you could search with other names and identifiers

 - export of search results, which means you could save the list of articles, dataset and dossier lists to your system

 - better reporting functionality

 - improve handling for creating full PDF datasets and dossiers